-CMG Worldwide is happy to welcome you to the official website of Dr. Philo T. Farnsworth
+CMG Worldwide Welcomes You to the Official Website Dr. Philo T. Farnsworth

 In 1921, a 14-year-old boy working in a potato field in Idaho had a vision of sending pictures in waves over the air, like sound waves for radio.
 His epiphany inspired him to invent the first electronic television, a feat that most engineers of the time thought was impossible.